allenstfort23/running-Group/README.md

 <h1>Running Application: Member Tracker</h1>
 <h2>Overview</h2>
 The Running-group is a Java-based application built with Spring Boot 3.2.2 and Maven.
 It serves as a platform for tracking members and their associated running groups.
-This project is designed to showcase the developer's proficiency in Spring Boot, Java, and related technologies, with plans to integrate React in the future as the project evolves.
+This project is designed to showcase proficiency in Spring Boot, Java, and related technologies.
 <h2>Technologies Used</h2>
 <h3>Java 17:</h3> The application is built using Java, leveraging the features introduced in version 17 for enhanced development.